-The Code requires local authorities to produce group accounts to reflect significant activities provide to council tax pave other organisations in which an authority has an interest.
-The Cou cil has reviewed its interests in companies and other entities that ive the nature of subsidiaries, associates and joint an asgements aga hst this enal as set out in the Code, and has concluded that there are no crit aterial interests that require the preparation of group su a the Council's own single-entity accounts, the interests ac s and other entities are recorded as financial assets at in provision for losses.
+The Code requires local authorities to produce group accounts to reflect significant activities provide to council tax pavers other organisations in which an authority has an interest.
+The Cou cil has reviewed its interests in companies and other entities that ve the nature of subsidiaries, associates and joint an appements aga hst this criteria as set out in the Code, and has concluded that there are no laterial interests that require the preparation of group su In the Council's own single-entity accounts, the interests ac es and other entities are recorded as financial assets at in provision for losses.
 CO